 Disclaimer: The information below is not legal advice, and we don’t accept any legal liability.
 We have received our own legal advice, and this page is our interpretation of the law.
-If you have any concerns regarding COPPA compliance, please forward this page to your legal team.
+If you have any concerns regarding GDPR compliance, please forward this page to your legal team.

 The Children’s Online Privacy Protection Act (COPPA) is an important law in the United States to protect the digital privacy of children under the age of 13.

 In short, the law says that it’s not okay for website operators to profile and track children under 13 without their parents’ consent.

 Many companies have been fined for violations, and the law must be taken seriously.
 In September 2019, Google (and its subsidiary YouTube) received a $170 million fine for violating COPPA.
 YouTube was illegally collecting personal data from children without first informing parents and obtaining their consent.
 According to the complaint, YouTube used cookies to track children online and subject them to targeted ads persistently.
 This is why privacy laws are so important - and why you should care: not (only) to avoid hefty fines, but to act like a decent human being.
 And decent people don’t exploit the privacy of children to earn a few bucks.

 The FTC states that COPPA applies to websites that collect personal information from kids under 13.
 If any of the following apply to you, then so does COPPA: